nju-websoft/SPARQA/README.md

 * Combine sentence-level scorer and word-level scorer.
 Set module=2.3_add_question_match.
 The input: structure_with_2_2_grounded_graph_folder.
 * Run evaluation.
 Set module=3_evaluation.
 The input: structure_with_2_2_grounded_graph_folder.
 The output: results.

-## Compare with Baselines
-* GraphQuestions: PARA4QA, SCANNER, UDEPLAMBDA.
-* CWQ 1.1: PullNet, SPLITQA, and MHQA-GRN.
-Note that PullNet used annotated topic entities of questions in its KB only setting.
-SPARQA, an end-to-end method, do not use annotated topic entities.
-Thus, it is not comparable.

 ## Skeleton Parsing
 * SPARQA also provides a tool of parsing.
 The input is a question.
 The output is the skeleton of the question.
 (Now, it only supports English language.
 Later, it will support Chinese language)
 * You can use SPARQA's skeleton parsing to train yourself language.
 (It need replace the pre-trained models and annotated data with your language)